Wikipedia logo (Source: Wikipedia, goo.gl/AwxPD2, under CC BY-SA 3.0 licence)

 -

-- Wikis (Vanderbilt University)
+- Wikis (Vanderbilt University, n. d.)

 While many student wikis are not publicly viewable because they have been password protected to create safe learning spaces, some older wiki projects may still be found online and, despite dated interfaces in some cases, are worth consulting for ideas.
-A Google search should turn up examples which are still currently accessible.

 Latest on Edublogs